S0fiaMedina/proyectoUniversidadDB_J1/README.md

     ```sql
     DELIMITER //
-    DROP PROCEDURE IF EXISTS create_subject//
+    DROP PROCEDURE IF EXISTS create_department//
-    CREATE PROCEDURE create_subject(IN department_name VARCHAR(70))
+    CREATE PROCEDURE create_department(IN department_name VARCHAR(70))
     BEGIN
     	DECLARE dE VARCHAR(70);
-    	SELECT name INTO dE FROM department WHERE name = department_name;
+    	SELECT name INTO dE FROM department WHERE name like department_name;
     	IF dE IS NULL THEN
     		INSERT INTO department(name) VALUES (department_name);
     	ELSE